Quick step by step guide to fix NET::ERR_Certificate_Transparency_Required Errors.

 #2.
 Update your Google Chrome Browser

 It’s also possible that the error you’re getting is due to using an outdated browser to access the internet.
-For example, Chrome Version 53 was having a specific bug that triggered this error on for certificates issued by CAs like Symantec and GeoTrust, etc.
+For example, Chrome Version 53 was having a specific bug that triggered this error on for certificates issued by CAs like DigiCert SSL and GeoTrust SSL, etc.

 Therefore, to solve this problem, perhaps you may only need to update your browser, and you’ll be good to go.
 To update the Chrome browser, open Menu by clicking on the three dots on the top right side.